 This commitment is upheld through OFFICE’s company policies.

-Following on from our statement for the financial year ended on 26th June 2016, we have continued to review our policies and processes, and improving our work on creating awareness of and preventing modern slavery.
+Following on from our statement for the financial year ended on 2 July 2017, we have continued to review our policies and processes, thereby improving our work to combat modern slavery.
 We have strived to deepen our understanding of risk particularly with our primary suppliers, through further developing our working relationship and involvement within our supply base.
-We have continued to prioritise visits to factories based in higher risk areas and are committed to increasing the transparency within our supply chain year upon year.
-Our key areas of focus in the year under review include:
+We have continued to prioritise visits to our supplier factories based in higher risk areas and are committed to increasing the transparency within our supply chain year upon year.
+Our key areas of focus in in the year under review included:

 We work with an established footwear supply base and build close relationships with our suppliers and agents.
-We understand that our biggest exposure to modern slavery is in our MTO product supply chains, where we have undertaken due diligence investigations to minimise this risk.
-Our MTO shoes are predominantly sourced from Spain, Italy, Portugal, China, Brazil and India, from specialist footwear manufacturers.
-We have continued to map our factory supply base and risk assessed each production site geographically against the latest version of the Global Slavery Index to identify areas that are at greater risk to modern slavery and human trafficking.
+We understand that our biggest exposure to modern slavery is in our MTO product supply chains, where we have undertaken due diligence to minimise this risk.
+Our shoes are predominantly sourced from specialist footwear manufacturers based in Spain, Italy, Portugal, China, Brazil and India.
+We have continued to map our factory supply base and have conducted a risk assessment in relation to each production site geographically against the latest version of the Global Slavery Index to identify areas that are at greater risk to modern slavery and human trafficking.

-The OFFICE teams have a long standing relationship with the large majority of our MTO supply base.
-Any new supplier or factory proposed to OFFICE must complete the supplier and factory set up process before any orders are agreed.
-This process has been developed to ensure that we have appropriate visibility of the factories being used and commitment from the agent and factory representatives to the OFFICE Code of Ethics and Good Business Practices and to the ethical policies outlined in our Supplier Manual.
+The OFFICE team has a long standing relationship with the large majority of our MTO suppliers.
+Any new supplier or factory proposed to OFFICE must complete the supplier and factory set-up process before any purchase orders are agreed.
+This process has been developed to ensure that we have appropriate visibility of the factories being used and commitment from the agent and factory representatives to the OFFICE Code of Ethics and Good Business Practice and ethical policies outlined in our Supplier Manual.

 We have continued to ensure that for all of our primary factories used for shoe production, approved third party social audits are received annually and graded, along with any corrective action progress reports (CAPR’s) for any non-compliances found.
-These third party factory audits are undertaken in consultation with the OFFICE Technical team against internationally recognised ethical codes and standards and consist of site tours, document reviews and worker interviews.
-The OFFICE Technical team works with the suppliers and factories to ensure any non-compliance is resolved in a timely manner relative to the associated risk of the matters of concern.
+These third party factory audits are undertaken against internationally recognised ethical codes and standards and consist of site tours, document reviews and worker interviews.
+The OFFICE technical team works with the suppliers and factories to ensure any non-compliance is resolved in a timely manner relative to the associated risk of the matters of concern.

 As a business OFFICE is committed to addressing and minimising the risk of modern slavery and human trafficking within our business and supply chain.
-We will continue to review our policies and processes throughout the 2018 financial year as we are aware there are always opportunities for us to improve.
+We will continue to enhance our policies and processes throughout the next financial year as we are aware there are opportunities for us to effect improvements.
 Therefore we welcome your feedback.
 All comments, suggestions and queries should be addressed to the team at email@example.com.

-This statement was approved by the Board of the company on 10th December 2017 and signed by Brian McCluskey, CEO, on its behalf.
+This statement was approved by the Board of the company on 15 November 2018 and was signed by Lorenzo Moretti (CEO) on its behalf.